anultravioletaurora/proxmox-terraform-k8s/README.md

 # proxmox-terraform-k8s
 Terraform project for spinning up a k8s cluster on Proxmox

 This will spin up multiple control plane servers in an embedded DB HA mode, and will create as many worker nodes as you like.

+⚠ I'm still working on this so please don't consider this project in working order lol

 ### Uses:
 - https://github.com/bpg/terraform-provider-proxmox